-Kubernetes is open source software that allows you to deploy and manage containerized applications at scale.
-Kubernetes manages clusters of Amazon EC2 compute instances and runs containers on those instances with processes for deployment, maintenance, and scaling.
+Kubernetes is open-source software that allows you to deploy and manage containerized applications at scale.
+Kubernetes manages clusters of Amazon Elastic Compute Cloud (EC2) compute instances and runs containers on those instances with processes for deployment, maintenance, and scaling.
 Using Kubernetes, you can run any type of containerized applications using the same toolset on-premises and in the cloud.

 AWS makes it easy to run Kubernetes in the cloud with scalable and highly available virtual machine infrastructure, community-backed service integrations, and Amazon Elastic Kubernetes Service (EKS), a certified conformant, managed Kubernetes service.

 Kubernetes works by managing a cluster of compute instances and scheduling containers to run on the cluster based on the available compute resources and the resource requirements of each container.
 Containers are run in logical groupings called pods and you can run and scale one or many containers together as a pod.